Recognize Those Who Serve Optometry and Their Communities

 The IOA will also honor those who are not optometrists, but who have contributed to furthering the proper eye care of Hoosiers.
 Nominees for these awards are non-optometrists who either work with optometrists or who have contributed to quality eye care in Indiana through their work in government, the media or in through their professions.

-Please consider who you think is deserving of the awards listed below and send your nominations to Dr. Piper Groppel by email at email@example.com.
-The deadline for nominations is April 1, 2017.
+Please consider who you think is deserving of the awards listed below and click on the links to submit your nominations online or send your nominations to Dr. Piper Groppel by email at firstname.lastname@example.org.
+The deadline for nominations is March 1, 2018.